mongelo/MachineLearningCLI/README.md

 - Creation of custom algorithms.

 ## TODO
+- New algorithm suited for classification (Decision Tree maybe?).
 - Parameter for changing trainingSetFactor in run command.
-- New algorithm suited for classification (Decision Tree maybe?)